smirror/dotfiles/README.md

 ## Scripts

 - `scripts/install.sh`: Full installation of tools and dotfiles
-- `scripts/setup.sh`: Setup dotfiles only (with backup of existing configs)
+- `scripts/setup.sh`: Setup dotfiles only (moves files to ~/.config with backup of existing configs)

 ## Directory Structure